santhoshb-msft/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

 Some solutions require out-of-band or manual on-boarding steps, such as validating a customer, running scripts manually for deploying resources needed for a new customer etc. This sample uses notifications for a new customer, or any changes on the subscription status made outside of the solution code.

-**Please note the sample uses the preview version of .NET SDK for Commercial Marketplace source (Microsoft.Marketplace project in the solution).
-You can use the ```git read-tree``` command as shown in the [read-tree.txt](./read-tree.txt) file.
-Please check the [git read-tree documentation](https://git-scm.com/docs/git-read-tree) for details.**
+**Please note the sample uses a [personal NuGet package](https://www.nuget.org/packages/Ercenk.Microsoft.Marketplace) based on the preview version of [.NET client library for Commercial Marketplace](https://github.com/microsoft/commercial-marketplace-client-dotnet).**

 You can also find a short
 [video published on the Azure Friday channel](https://www.youtube.com/watch?v=2Oaq5dHczMY)